martinrybak/property_change_notifier/README.md

 };
 ```

-Then, from any descendant widget, listen for changes to all or some properties by using the standard `of()` syntax used with `InheritedWidget`.
+Then, from any descendant widget, listen for changes to all or some properties by using the standard `of()` syntax typically used with `InheritedWidget`.
 You can then access either the model itself or its last changed property.
 Here are a few different examples:

 ###Rebuilding when any property changes
-Just call the `of()` method anywhere from your widget, passing in its `BuildContext`.
+Just call the static `of()` method anywhere from your widget, passing in its `BuildContext`.

 ```
 @override